ac101illinois/Assignment_Project_Abby_ac101/README.md

 3. Class based views are extensions of generic django views, which means the user does not have to write a lot of code, however it does not work well if a user is trying to create a more complex view.

+Assignment #9:
+1. My first api endpoint is function based, and it returns a list of each coffee shop visit along with a count of how many visits it had in total
+2. My second api endpoint is class based, and it returns a list of aggregated data, showing the total visits made at each coffee shop